French Immersion for Diplomats

 Yes.
 Bernard Henusse has trained diplomats at every level, from complete beginners preparing for a first Francophone posting to advanced speakers fine-tuning their formal register.
 The programme is one-on-one, so it adapts entirely to your starting level and professional goals.

-Absolutely.
-Whether you are preparing for peace negotiations, development aid discussions, UN General Assembly proceedings, or a bilateral posting in a Francophone country, Bernard designs the programme around your real-world requirements.
+Yes.
+Peace negotiations, development aid discussions, UN General Assembly proceedings, a bilateral posting in a Francophone country: Bernard designs the programme around the actual remit you are walking into.
 Previous participants have prepared for postings in Geneva, Brussels, Dakar, and Paris.

 Talk to Bernard